dominieq/rule-studio/README.md

 Check manual for helpful information and tips on how to make the best use of our application.

 ## Build application from scratch
+**NOTE: You need to have Maven (version at least 3.3.1) installed and available from command line!**

+**NOTE: Make sure path to your project does not contain any spaces or special characters!**

 To build application on your own, first download or copy the source code and then go to the project folder and execute:
 ````
 mvn clean package
 ````
-**Make sure path to your project does not contain any spaces or special characters.**

 ## Documentation
 ### Frontend